Mercury Series Silver Oversized vs Goliath 32 Silver Oversized: Choosing the Right Oversized Casket for Your Loved One

 Goliath 32 Silver Oversized Casket Review: The Top of the Lineup

-Goliath 32 Silver Oversized Casket
+Quick Facts: Goliath 32 Silver Oversized

-- Exterior width options: 28, 30, 32, 34, 36, 38, 40, 42 inches
+| Width Range | 28, 30, 32, 34, 36, 38, 40, 42 inches interior |

-- Weight capacity: 500 to 750 pounds depending on size tier
+| Weight Capacity | 500 to 750 pounds depending on width |

 The Goliath 32 Silver Oversized Casket is the casket for the family who needs the ladder to keep going.
 32 inch interior width as standard, expandable up to 42 inches.
 18 gauge sealed steel.
 Velvet interior.
 500 to 750 pound weight capacity depending on the size tier ordered.
 Pricing starts at $1,895 and rises with size.